navikt/eux-rina-irsync/README.md

 Small app offering scheduled RINA IR SYNC (and a REST API with Swagger) using RINA SDK.

+We finally have a new version which supports both RINA 2019 and RINA 2020 ready and will publish it later today, April 8th, 2021.

 ## main functionality

 * sync IR